Stocks slip, bond yields bounce as oil fuels inflation angst

 DOLLAR UP, KIWI DOWN

-The dollar edged higher against a basket of other major currencies , supported by rising yields, and was heading back towards a one-year high hit last month.
+The dollar moved higher against a basket of major currencies , supported by rising yields, and was heading back towards a one-year high hit last month.

 Our Standards: The Thomson Reuters Trust Principles.